 May 24, USS Mason arrived in New York City to participate in 19th Navy Fleet Week through May 30.
 Fleet Week has been sponsored by New York City since 1984 in celebration of the United States sea service.

-October 3, USS Mason departed Naval Station Norfolk for a six-month deployment in support of the Global War on Terrorism.
+October 3, USS Mason departed Naval Station Norfolk for a scheduled deployment in support of the Global War on Terrorism.

 November 7, The guided-missile destroyer entered the Arabian Gulf and joined with Combined Task Force (CTF) 152, currently led by Italian Navy Rear Adm.
 Emilio Foltzer.

-May 23, 2007 USS Mason returned to homeport after seven-and-a-half month underway period.
+May 23, 2007 USS Mason returned to homeport after seven-and-a-half month deployment.
 The ship participated in a bilateral exercise Neon Falcon between the United States and Royal Bahraini navies.

 March 29, 2008 DDG 87 is currently off the coast of Florida, participating in Tailored Ship's Training Availability (TSTA), as part of USS Theodore Roosevelt (CVN 71) CSG.